A chronology of continued square roots and other continued compositions, through the year 2016: The Chronology

 to represent

 He seems to have worked in isolation; no sources are cited.
 The book is mysterious.
 Almost nothing can be discovered about its author.
-In the dozens of databases consulted for this bibliography, the name ``Ossian Poirier" appears independently from this book only a few times, in connection with the military, law enforcement, or society page notices; it cannot even be determined whether these few disparate references are about the same person, much less whether he was an amateur mathematician.
+In the dozens of databases consulted for this bibliography, the name ``Ossian Poirier" appears independently from this book only a few times, in connection with the military, law enforcement, or society page notices; it cannot even be determined whether these few disparate references are about the same person, much less whether the writer was an amateur mathematician or was using a pseudonym.